Transform Documentation

 dfpd.DataFrame

-DataFrame containing air temperature and dew point temperature.
+Dataframe containing air temperature and dew-point temperature columns.

 Returns: